 An impact would be less likely to constitute impairment if it is an unavoidable result of an action necessary to preserve or restore the integrity of park resources or values and it cannot be further mitigated.
 Impairment may result from visitor activities, NPS administrative activities, or activities undertaken by concessioners, contractors, and others operating in the park.
 Impairment may also result from sources or activities outside the park.
 Impairment findings are not necessary for visitor experience, public health and safety, environmental justice, and park operations, etc. because impairment findings relate back to park resources and values.
-The determination of non-impairment for the preferred alternative is found in appendix B.
+Pursuant to the NPS Guidance for Non-Impairment Determinations and the NPS NEPA Process, a non-impairment determination for the selected alternative will be appended to the ROD.